BCAppsLimited/BankValidator/install-guide.md

 ![Image showing the Bank Validator Setup page.](/screenshots/install/BankValidatorSetup.png)

 Use the drop-down to select a **Default Validation Rule**.
 If your company is Australian, you should select *Australian Bank Validation*.
-If your company is New Zealand, you should select *New Zealand Bank Validation*.
+If your company is a New Zealand company, you should select *New Zealand Bank Validation*.
 You must select a default validation rule other than *No Validation* to be able to continue.

-Once you have selected your default validation rule, click the **Activate** toggle control.
+Once you have selected your default validation rule, click the **Active** toggle control.
 You will notice that the **Default Validation Rule** is greyed out and can no longer be changed.

 The configuration is complete and users will now see the **Bank Validation Result** field on every page that shows a bank account.